kumamt/Prototype_Selection/README.md

 - Prototypes should cover few training samples from another class and,
 - The number of prototypes needed to cover data samples of a particular class should be as few as possible (also called sparsity).

 The prototypes selected in PS are actual data points as they will add more interpretable meaning to the model.
-PS scheme is formed using Set Cover Integer problem.
+PS scheme intially is formed using Set Cover Integer problem.
 For a given radius of an epsilon ball (centered at chosen prototype) PS outputs minimum number of balls required to form a Cover while preserving the properties of prototypes.
+Then, is tranformed into _l_-prize collection problem for Integer optimization.
 For further reading and mathematical understanding please refer [J. Bien and R. Tibshirani](https://arxiv.org/pdf/1202.5933.pdf).

 # Generalised Learning Vector Quantisation (GLVQ)